SELKO FYTERA LACTECO

 Features

-Fytera Lacteco increases bovine colostrum immunoglobulin levels (IgG and IgA antibodies) in bovine colostrum and also increases colostrum fat level.
+Fytera Lacteco can assist in increasing bovine colostrum immunoglobulin levels (IgG and IgA antibodies) in bovine colostrum and in increasing colostrum fat level.

 Benefits

-Controlled studies carried out at the South Dakota State University and at the Texas A&M University6,7 have shown that feeding Fytera Lacteco improves maternal antibody transfer to beef calves in cow-calf operations, resulting in a reduction of neonatal disease and preweaning mortality and improving weaning weight of beef calves.
+Controlled studies carried out at the South Dakota State University and at the Texas A&M University6,7 have shown that feeding **Fytera Lacteco** can assist in improving maternal antibody transfer to beef calves in cow-calf operations, resulting in a reduction of neonatal disease and preweaning mortality and improving weaning weight of beef calves.

 Reach out to your local Selko nutritionist for free expert advice